csci5117s24/Ajay-cloudinary-tech-share/README.md

 Then, we will create a context in order to manage our script loading state.
 This way we can pass data through the component without having to pass our props down manually.<br>
 ![createContext](/public/cloudinary-context.PNG)

-Now, we will start our CloudinaryUploadWidget function with two parameters, uwConfig and setPublicId.
+Now, we will start our CloudinaryUploadWidget function with two parameters, uwConfig and setPublicId.<br>
 ![Widget Function](/public/cloudinary-config.PNG)

 We will also use  state variables for tracking whether the Cloudinary script has been uploaded.<br>